 – Arrange fiction and non-fiction books about China on the display shelves and on the little shelves as well

-This is an easy to make display.
-You can of course substitute the more expensive fabric (8 dollars a meter) for wrapping paper or use Google images to find examples of Chinese fabric and print the required number of A3 sheets.
+This display is easy to make.
+You can of course substitute the more expensive fabric for wrapping paper or use Google images to find examples of Chinese fabric and print the required number of A3 sheets.

 The string of lanterns is from a Chinese shop.
 For safety reasons I chose not to attach a plug and have them only as decoration.(but it was tempting)